• STUDENTS

 AREAS DESIGNATED FOR FREE SPEECH RESERVATIONS

-The areas listed below are considered programmable space and are available on a first-come first-serve basis; however, college sponsored events have first priority on the use of campus grounds.
+The areas listed below are considered programmable space and are available on a first-come first-serve basis to enrolled students and employees; however, college sponsored events have first priority on the use of campus and location grounds.
 Typically, use of the space will be assigned to the person or organization that requests the area first.
 Therefore, reservations should be made at least five (5) working days in advance of the event for scheduling purposes.

 1. Lawn area on the west central side of the south parking lot near the oak tree seating area.